d-a10/weatherApp-Angular/README.md

 <br>
 Known bug:<br>

 Currently a city must be pasted in at once into the search bar else the app with cease to work.
-This will be addressed much farther down the line as this app not currently a priority.<br>
+This will be addressed much further down the line as this app not currently a priority.<br>

 ## Development server